ktg5/Inspiron-7778-Hackintosh-clover/README.md

 Any other things you want to change is all up to you, just make sure you know what you're doing.

+## Some known issues at the moment.
+At times somethings like the keyboard, and trackpad may not

 ## What does and doesn't work.
 ### Working:
 * Networking + WiFi (I don't remember anything I needed to do for this?...).